| Camp Rainey Mountain Diary July 1 through July 8, 2001

 was a cool 48 degrees.
 We started to wrap the boys in Mylar space blankets to

+get warm.
 About this time, two National Forest Service rangers in Kayaks paddled up.

 They recommended that we walk up the bank to the road side and have the boys